zainaalq/git-intro-harjoitus/git-basics.md

 ## [GitHub](https://github.com)

-- **GitHub != Git** (Git is the application, GitHub is a company/service utilizing Git and providing a lot more than just version tracking.)
+- **GitHub != Git**: Git is the application, GitHub is a company and a web service utilizing Git and providing a lot more than just version tracking.
 - Commercial service providing a remote git repository server, project management tools, wiki, issue tracker, webpage hosting, etc.
-- has a wide user community
+- Wide user community
-- **Fork**: Create a new Github project, clone the git repository of an existing project and add repo to the new project
+- **Fork**: Create a new Github project, clone the git repository of an existing project and add the cloned repo to the new project
-- Almost _de facto_ hosting service for Open Source projects
+- Almost _de facto_ hosting service for Open Source projects at the moment
 - Repositories (projects) are public by default, private repos are accessible only for invited collaborators
+  - Note: collaborators have always the write access to the repository
+- **Pull request**: A request to merge changes from one project branch into another

 ## Other remote repository service providers